EMAIL & ELECTRONICS

-You can complete the Change of Schedule Request Form to request changes to your schedule before you arrive on campus.
 Once you’re here, you can make changes to your schedule during the first two weeks of the semester.
 You should always consult your faculty advisor or an advisor in the Academic Advising Center before you make any changes to your schedule.

 5. What is an Academic Advisor?